Nathaniel Wheeler

 Nathaniel Wheeler (b.
 Watertown, Litchfield county., Connecticut, September 7, 1820; d.
 Bridgeport, December 31.
 1893) was an American manufacturer and legislator.

-The photographs of the Wheeler Mansion on this page are actually photographs of a PT Barnum Mansion that was located at Seaside Park in Bridgeport, CT at the same time period.
+He became a Senator in Connecticut under the Democrats.

 Family background

 He was the son of David and Sarah (née De Forest) Wheeler and grandson of Deacon James and Mary (née Clark) Wheeler.
 The founder of his branch of the family, Moses Wheeler, born in Kent, England, was in New Haven, Conn., as early as 1641, and probably was one of the founders of that town.
 He removed, in 1648, to Stratford, Connecticut, where he carried on his trade of ship-carpenter.
 He also farmed, and kept the ferry across the Housatonic.

 He became an extensive landholder and died in 1698, aged 100 years.
 Sarah De Forest was descended from a Huguenot family, of Avesnes, France, some of whose members fled to Leyden, Holland, to escape persecution.
 In 1636 Isaac, son of Jessen and Marie (née Du Cloux) De Forest, emigrated from Leyden to New Amsterdam, and there married Sarah Du Trieux, who bore him 14 children.
 One of them, David, settled at Stratford.
 David Wheeler, father of Nathaniel, was a carriage manufacturer.